 In addition, Hank has advised professional organizations regarding management issues, partnership structures, partnership disputes, and legal ethics.

 Hank has lectured on substantive and procedural aspects of litigation for various sponsors of continuing legal education and has made presentations regarding legal ethics and law firm management.
 He is admitted to practice before the federal district courts in North Carolina, the Fourth Circuit Court of Appeals, and the United States Supreme Court.

 He has held leadership positions in the North Carolina State Bar and the community, including State Bar president (2007-2008), chairman of the Ethics Committee (2001-2003), chairman of Authorized Practice Committee (1999-2000), and council member (1997-2009).
 He has served as president of the UNC Law Alumni Association (2004) and general counsel to the Charlotte Chamber of Commerce (2002-2003).
-He was also an ABA House of Delegates member, Queens University of Charlotte trustee, and chairman of the North Carolina IOLTA board of trustees.
-Furthermore, he's an ABA Foundation Fellow, a member of the North Carolina Disciplinary Hearing Commission, a Queens University trustee emeritus, a UNC-Chapel Hill Board of Visitors member and North Carolina State Bar Foundation trustee.
+He was also an ABA House of Delegates member, a Queens University of Charlotte trustee, a UNC-Chapel Hill Board of Visitors member, and chairman of the North Carolina IOLTA board of trustees.
+Furthermore, he's an ABA Foundation Fellow, a member of the North Carolina Disciplinary Hearing Commission, a Queens University trustee emeritus, and a North Carolina State Bar Foundation trustee.

 At the University of North Carolina at Chapel Hill School of Law, Hank was administrative editor of the North Carolina Law Review, 1974-1975.